alphagov/govuk-design-system/src/community/component-lifecycle-statuses/index.md

 We currently use 2 component statuses on the GOV.UK Design System website:

-- Trial- these components have a trial status tag
+- Trial - these components have a trial status tag
 - Stable - these components do not have a tag

 ## Trial components